Xwinner7/cse15l-lab-reports/lab3.md

 # **Lab Report 3:**
 ---
 ## **Part 1 - Bugs**
-The method from the `ArrayExamples.java` that the test cases are being tested on are:
+The method from the `ArrayExamples.java` that the bugs are on:
 ```java
 public class ArrayExamples {
   // Changes the input array to be in reversed order
   static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {